 - 1. Classify and interpret the solution of ordinary differential equations. - 2.
 Apply the principles of differential equations to the engineering and scientific problems. - 3.
-Evaluate the double and triple integral to find surface area and volumes. - 4.
-Anlyze the results and draw possible conclusions. - 5.
-Illustrate the physical interpretation of concepts of vector calculus.
+Analyze the maxima and minima of functions of two or more variables. - 4.
+Evaluate the double and triple integral to find surface area and volumes. - 5.
+Compute the derivatives and line integrals of vector functions and learn their applications.

-UNIT-I DIFFERENTIAL EQUATIONS

-Linear Differential Equations - Bernoulli's Equations - Non - homogenous Linear Differential equation of second and higher order with constant coefficients with R.H.S terms of the form e^{ax} , Sinax, Cosax, x^m , $e^{ax}V(x)$, $x^mV(x)$ and xV(x).
+UNIT-I 9 Hours DIFFERENTIAL EQUATIONS: Exact differential Equations - Linear Differential Equations - Bernoulli's Equations - Non - homogenous Linear Differential equation of second and higher order with constant coefficients with R.H.S terms of the form e^{ax} , Sinax, Cosax, x^m , $e^{ax}V(x)$, $x^mV(x)$ and xV(x).

-UNIT-II APPLICATIONS OF DIFFERENTIAL EQUATIONS

-Orthogonal Trajectories (Cartesian and polar forms) - Newton's law of cooling- Law of natural Growth and Decay- L- R-C circuits, bending of beams- Mass spring System
+APPLICATIONS OF DIFFERENTIAL EQUATIONS: Orthogonal Trajectories (Cartesian and polar forms) - Newton's law of cooling- Law of natural Growth and Decay- L- R-C circuits, Bending of beams- Mass spring System

-UNIT-III FUNCTIONS OF SEVERAL VARIABLES

-Partial derivatives- chain rule- Total derivative, Jocobian-Maxima and Minima for functions of two variables - Lagrange's method of multipliers of 3 variables only.
+FUNCTIONS OF SEVERAL VARIABLES: Partial derivatives- chain rule- Total derivative, Jocobian-Maxima and Minima for functions of two variables - Lagrange's method of multipliers of three variables only.

-UNIT-IV APPLICATIONS OF INTEGRATION

-Length of an arc and area using integral.
+APPLICATIONS OF INTEGRATION: Length of an arc and area using integral.